Micky Dolenz, Peter Noone, David Cassidy at Casino Rama, Orillia, ON on September 21, 2013

 He really emphasized the last three lines, and he was much more dramatic than in the original version.
-I like that he has a sense of humour about the cheesy songs that everybody—even the Monkees—did back then; I just wish he hadn’t gone on so much about how bad it was.
-He could have said things like “cheesy” and “schmaltzy” instead of “horrible” and “pathetic”, and it wouldn’t have sounded so negative.
+I like that he has a sense of humour about the cheesy songs that everybody—even The Monkees—did back then; I just wish he hadn’t gone on so much about how bad it was.
+He could have said things like “cheesy” and “schmaltzy” instead of “horrible” and “pathetic”, and it would have been fine.

 I’m not sure what song it was, but I think it was another one that he said he hadn’t played for thirty years because he hated it, but now, he loved it.

 He mentioned that he doesn’t usually play this much guitar, and we might not like him playing guitar this much.
 He said he fractured his finger a while ago and hasn’t been able to play, but he was feeling really good tonight, so he wanted to play a lot.